Episode 9: Beginning Your Maturity Journey

 The way that we’re structured at the moment is we have a person that’s dedicated to account planning, we have head counts that are more focused on team-specific readiness, and then we have an onboarding person and a content writer and you already know that I own the tech stack and then we have a person that’s responsible for just sales performance.
 We also have charters that help us outline what our focus needs to look like for any given quarter or year.
 In addition to that, we do follow a lot of different workflows and frameworks that help us define our goals in the long run.
 I know that’s a long-winded response to your question but our maturity kind of depends on the need for the business, so where does the business want to be, and we kind of align our expectations to that.

 SS: Awesome.
 That does tee us up nicely for the next question.
-What does your process look like for auditing and optimising your current workflows?
+What does your process look like for auditing and optimizing your current workflows?

 NN: We’re very data-driven and when I say we’re very data-driven like we have multiple folks on our team that are actually really good at creating reports and putting together dashboards.
 I know most enablement teams typically work with their ops team, and so do we, we actually have a very strong relationship with our internal sales ops team, but our team also does a very fantastic job.
 I’m one of the people that create reports and dashboards for us that helps us understand the workflows that we’re creating landing.
 Like are folks actually following the suggested structure that we’ve given to them to achieve the goals that they have?
 We are very much so involved in their day-to-day function.